Quickstart

 Need to manage workspaces, connections, or rules programmatically?
 Use the private management API, which requires a server-side machine JWT (never in browser code).
 See: API Documentation and Authentication.

-1. Create a Workspace
+1. Create or Choose a Workspace

 In the Meshes dashboard:

-Acme DevorDemo Workspace.
+Acme DevorDemo Workspace

 2. Connect a Destination (Webhook)